ParallelMaths/parallel/pages/7-01-parallelogram.md

 ![](/resources/7-01-parallelogram/1-2-question.png)

 ^^^ hint id=1
-The first symbol above represents C. It has one line on the left side, and three lines on the right side – in the grid, C appears in which row and column?
+In the example, CODE, the first symbol above represents C. It has one line on the left side, and three lines on the right side.
+In the grid, how does this pattern relate to the row and column containing C?
 ^^^

 * [x] Rey